haved/DafCompiler/DafLinker/UsingLinker.md

 ```
 `-A ./` whitelists only local object files.
 `-shared` tells the linker to compile a shared library.
-`-linkable` adds a file used when linking programs, with actual version no.
+`-linkable` adds a file used when linking programs, with the version number.
 `-o` sets the soname and makes a symlink to the linkable file.
 This one is for runtime linking.

 ## Compiling a cpp project